routingblog/arbitration/content/docs/solutions.md

 [^kangaroo4]: Stempel supra pp 266 [^kangaroo1]

-[^1]: the article refers to such cases as "mass arbitration".
-However this term is more commonly used for many similar cases be directed at a single defendant.
+[^1]: the article refers to such cases as “mass arbitration”.
+However, this term is more commonly used for many similar cases be directed at a single defendant.

 [^skincat1]: Alexander, J. (2013).
 To Skin a Cat: Qui Tam Actions as a State Legislative Response to Concepcion.
 University of Michigan Journal of Law Reform, 46(4), 1203–1247. https://doi.org/10.36646/mjlr.46.4.skin